 \subsection{Contribution and organization}

 The original formulation of CDM-PCA in Yata and Aoshima (2010) is not convenient for the theoretical study of ordering-robustness due to its construction (\ref{Gamma_bar}) and the non-orthogonality of $\{\bar\Gamma_1, \bar\Gamma_2\}$.
 A modified version of CDM-PCA is proposed in Section~\ref{sec.ppca}, which we call product-PCA (PPCA).
-We will show that PPCA and CDM-PCA produce the same estimate of $\Lambda$.
+We will show that PPCA and CDM-PCA produce the same estimates of $\Lambda$.
 However, the counterparts of~(\ref{Gamma_bar}) obtained from PPCA are orthogonal matrices.
-This orthogonality of the $\Gamma_k$ estimates in PPCA leads to not only a more convenient framework for theoretical investigation, it also provides a more stable estimation scheme.
+This orthogonality of the $\Gamma$-estimates in PPCA leads to not only a more convenient framework for theoretical investigation, it also provides a more stable estimation scheme.
 Then, we will show that, in the presence of outliers, PPCA is more robust than PCA in preserving the ordering of signal eigenvectors, and hence, in estimating $\Sr$.

 A crucial issue for a robust statistical method is its efficiency loss.
 Usually, there exists a trade-off between robustness and efficiency, and one might expect to suffer an efficiency loss in exchange for a robustness gain.
 However, the ordering-robustness, as demonstrated in Example~\ref{example.cpca}, is of a nature different from most existing robust PCA methods.
 It involves neither a robust loss function such as the Huber loss, nor a down-weighting scheme to mitigate the effects of outliers.
-The ordering-robustness potential of PPCA (and CDM-PCA as well) in Example~\ref{example.cpca} comes from the random split of the dataset and the product integration of $\{\widehat S_1, \widehat S_2\}$.
+The ordering-robustness potential of PPCA in Example~\ref{example.cpca} comes from the random split of the dataset and the product integration of $\{\widehat S_1, \widehat S_2\}$.
 It is thus of interest to investigate how much cost PPCA needs to pay in order to achieve a more robust estimation for the leading eigen-subspace $\Sr$.
 A surprising finding is that the ordering-robustness of PPCA can be achieved without an efficiency loss in comparison with the usual PCA.
-This leads to the main findings as stated below: \begin{enumerate} \item[(A)] In the absence of outliers, PPCA and the usual PCA have the same asymptotic distribution in estimating $(\Lambda,\Gamma)$.
-This implies that PPCA has no efficiency loss in comparison with PCA.
+This leads to the main findings of this paper as stated below: \begin{enumerate} \item[(A)] In the absence of outliers, PPCA and PCA have the same asymptotic distribution in estimating the signal eigenvalues $\{\lambda_j\}_{j\le r}$ and eigenvectors $\{\gamma_j\}_{j\le r}$.
+This implies that PPCA has no efficiency loss in comparison with PCA in estimating $\Sr$